dateng2016/notes/infra_doc.md

 Integration service
 upstream orders created on other sites, send the order to us downstream order created at shipday, we send the order back to them.

+TALK TO MOTAHER

+---

+Shaon

+Upstream orders comes from other like squarespace, orders come FROM other platfrom TO shipday downstream integration like doordash, uber, skipcart..., orders come FROM shipday TO other platforms

+Shaon mainly work for downstream integration.
+Third party delivery services. on-demand delivery is for third-party delivery.
+Estimation / quotation will be performed before assignment Before estimating you need to call the availability API

+Shipday integration lib, provides many functions used for integration. responsbile for calling the API and get the response.
+(API services will call these funciotns)

+When calling teh external API, API services will respond

+Auto-assignment (in dispatch setting) -> User can choose different algorithms or implement their own rules We have in-house auto-assignment AND third-party auto-assignment. (lowest estimate / earliest pickup) hybrid auto-dispatch -> first try in-house -> if failed -> then try third party

+ETA-auto-dispatch service -> scheduler called every 30 seconds (with a cron job running)